5 Best Digestive Enzymes of 2021: Guide and Review

 How Do Digestive Enzyme Supplements Work?

-Digestive enzymes take the place of our body's natural enzymes, helping to break down our macronutrients.
-Once these foods are broken down, our nutrients are absorbed into our bodies through the wall of the small intestine and then distributed through the bloodstream.
+Digestive enzyme supplements take the place of our body's natural digestive enzymes, helping to break down our macronutrients.
+Once these foods are broken down, the nutrients are absorbed into our bodies through the wall of the small intestine and then distributed through the bloodstream.
 Because they are meant to mimic our natural enzymes, the supplement must be taken before we eat.
 This way, they can work their magic as the food hits our stomach and small intestine.
 If we don't take them with our food, they won't be much use.